 Plagiarism is the act of representing someone else's creative and/or academic work as your own, in full or in part.
 It can be an act of commission, in which one intentionally appropriates the words, pictures or ideas of another, or it can be an act of omission, in which one fails to acknowledge/document/give credit to the source, creator and/or the copyright owner of those works, pictures or ideas.
-Any fabrication of materials, quotes or sources, other than that created in a work of fiction, is also plagiarism.
 Plagiarism is the most serious academic offense that you can commit and can result in probation, suspension or expulsion.
 Boston University College of Communication Plagiarism Policy